Surface decomposition method for sensitivity analysis of first-passage dynamic reliability of linear systems: Conclusions

 A novel surface decomposition method has been proposed for highly efficient and accurate sensitivity analysis of the first-passage dynamic reliability of linear systems subjected to Gaussian random excitations.
 To circumvent the direct computation of a complex integral over a non-smooth system limit-state hypersurface involved in the reliability sensitivity analysis, the proposed method decomposes this complex surface integral into a sum of simpler surface integrals over the constrained component hyperplanes.
 These component surface integrals can be evaluated at high efficiency for two main reasons: i) closed-form expressions are available for the component limit-state functions and their sensitivities for a linear system, which results in an explicit simulation of the component surface integral; ii) each constrained component hyperplane lies entirely within the mutual safe domain of all the other component limit-state functions, which leads to a straightforward generation of samples on the constrained component hyperplane.
 An effective importance sampling strategy is introduced to estimate the sum of all these component surface integrals, which is essential when a large number of component limit-state functions are involved.

-A key advantage of the surface decomposition method lies in its ability to reuse function evaluation results for sensitivity analyses with respect to different design parameters, thereby substantially reducing the computational cost when a large number of parameters are considered.
-The effectiveness of the proposed method has been validated by two first-passage dynamic reliability problems of linear systems.
-It has been found that, for the numerical examples studied, only less than 2000 function evaluations are required to obtain the sensitivity estimates of the first-passage failure probability with respect to all design parameters with a target coefficient of variation of 0.1.
+The effectiveness of the surface decomposition method has been validated by three first-passage dynamic reliability problems of linear systems, one of which involves a large-scale building frame structure.
+It has been found that, for the numerical examples studied, only less than 2000 function evaluations are required to obtain the sensitivity estimates of the first-passage failure probability with respect to all the design parameters with a target coefficient of variation of 0.1.
+The surface decomposition method exhibits a higher efficiency than the directional importance sampling with a speed-up ratio ranging from 1.29 to 2.56.
 Furthermore, similar to the efficient importance sampling and the domain decomposition method for first-passage dynamic reliability analysis, the surface decomposition method for reliability sensitivity analysis also demonstrates a higher efficiency as the failure probability becomes smaller.
-The proposed method exhibits great potential for reliability-based parametric and topology optimization.
+Numerical studies also indicate that the efficiency of the proposed method is not affected by the input dimensionality, while it decreases to a certain degree as the number of component failure events increases.

+The core contribution of this work is that it represents the first attempt to explicitly address the complex surface integral arising in reliability sensitivity analysis, which has long been regarded as highly challenging and thus largely bypassed in the literature.
+By introducing a novel yet simple concept of surface decomposition, the proposed method allows efficient evaluation of this integral for linear systems under Gaussian excitations and exhibits favorable performance compared with existing state-of-the-art approaches, while relying on an algorithm that is straightforward to implement and readily reproducible.
+A key advantage of the proposed method is its ability to reuse the function evaluation results for sensitivity analyses with respect to different design parameters, thereby substantially reducing the computational cost when a large number of parameters are considered.
+This feature highlights the great potential of the method for reliability-based parametric and topology optimization.